Skip to Content

 ● Chainsaw chain drive links

-Apart from the pitch, drive links are equally important if you are looking to purchase a chainsaw chain replacement.
-The most important consideration woodworkers should make about drive links is the number available on a given chainsaw.
-Apart from placing a purchase order based on the size of a guide bar, drive links have always played significance in helping chainsaw users buy the perfect replacement blade.
+Besides the pitch, drive links are equally important if you want to purchase a chainsaw chain replacement.
+The most crucial consideration woodworkers should make about drive links is the number available on a given chainsaw.

-And, like the pitch, you can locate the number of drive links available on a chain on the user manual.
 Alternatively, you can manually count the number of drive links.
-To get the total length of a chainsaw chain, you should always factor in the number drive links and pitch.
+To get the total length of a chainsaw chain, you should always factor in the number of drive links and pitch.
 We will shortly explore how to measure pitch on a chainsaw to help you find a perfect blade replacement.

 ● Chainsaw chain gauge

 The term ‘gauge’ is popular in the woodworking industry.
-When it comes to defining a chainsaw chain/blade gauge, the simplest expression is that it refers to the thickness of the drive links.
-The catch with the chainsaw chain/blade gauge is that it plays significance when choosing a replacement blade.
-You would have trouble fitting a chain with a thick gauge on a chainsaw that uses a blade with a thin gauge.
-The converse is also true.
+When defining a chainsaw chain/blade gauge, the most straightforward expression refers to the thickness of the drive links.
+The catch with the chainsaw chain/blade gauge is that it is essential when choosing a replacement blade.

 Can You Install A Chainsaw Blade Backwards?

-Well, while installing a chainsaw bar and chain is pretty easy, the challenge that often comes with it is that you can hardly notice whether you installed the chain backward or the right way.
-Thus, to answer the question can you install a chainsaw chain backwards, the answer is yes.
-When it is not fitted correctly the chain will not cut wood; something that often indicates the wrong installation.
+While installing a chainsaw bar and chain is pretty easy, the challenge that often comes with it is that you can hardly notice whether you installed the chain backward or the right way.
+Thus, can you install a chainsaw chain backward to answer the question?

-If it would be your first time installing a chainsaw blade, we recommend manually inspecting a chainsaw with a blade on it.
 Most importantly, correct installation means sharp edges at the bottom of the chain should face the user.
-The sharp edges at the top should not face the user.
+The sharp edges at the top should not meet the user’s needs.

-Measuring the Pitch of a Chainsaw Blade
+Measuring the Pitch of a Chainsaw Blades

 In the end, finding a perfect chain blade replacement is the desire of any woodworker.
 While you can interchange blades from different chainsaw models, there are minor details you should always consider.
-For example, gauge, pitch, and the number of drive links on a chainsaw blade often play significance when looking for a spare chain.

 Chainsaw Chain Compatibility Across Brands